Contact us

 Benefits of Malta Residence & Citizenship Programmes

-As two distinct programmes, the Malta Permanent Residence Programme (MRVP) and the Malta Citizenship by Investment Programme or IIP both offer different benefits to those choosing to pursue obtaining either residence or citizenship respectively.
+As two distinct programmes, the Malta Permanent Residence Programme (MPRP) and the Malta Citizenship by Investment Programme both offer different benefits to those choosing to pursue obtaining either residence or citizenship respectively.

 However, as two separate programmes, there are clear differences in the benefits accorded to each programme.
 The clearest distinction is that individuals completing the Maltese Permanent Residence Programme are granted an indefinite residence certificate and a residency card, and those applying for Maltese citizenship are naturalised and obtain a Maltese passport.
-Amongst the benefits afforded to a successful Maltese Citizenship applicant are free movement and establishment in any of the 28 member states of the European Union, visa-free access to over 172 countries including the US, UK and Canada, as well as rights and freedoms accorded to Maltese and European Citizens.
+Amongst the benefits afforded to a successful Maltese Citizenship applicant are free movement and establishment in any of the member states of the European Union, visa-free access to over 190 countries including the US, UK, China and Canada, as well as rights and freedoms accorded to Maltese and European Citizens.
 During the residence period of the Maltese investor route to citizenship, investors receive a residency card within 3 to 4 weeks of their application.
 This benefit is not offered to applicants of the Maltese Permanent Residence programme until their application has been approved.
-Secondly, while both programmes offer relocation to Malta, the processing time for the Maltese residence application is approximately four to six months, whilst an investor application for Maltese citizenship takes 6 months within the minimum 36 month residency (which may be reduced to 12 months on making a higher investment in Malta.
+Secondly, while both programmes offer relocation to Malta, the processing time for the Maltese residence application is approximately six to twelve months, whilst an investor application for Maltese citizenship takes a minimum of 12 or 36 months.

 Eligibility for Maltese Residence & Citizenship Programmes